Skip to main content

 ComponentRecommendation

-Kubernetes ClusterAmazon EKS cluster running in 2 or more availability zones on a minimum of 6 nodes.
+Kubernetes ClusterAmazon EKS cluster running on EC2 instances in 2 or more availability zones on a minimum of 6 nodes.

 IngressAmazon ALB and a URL for users to access the Airbyte UI or make API requests.